Generalized System of Preferences

 Renew GSP Today, May 2, 2019

 “The Coalition for GSP released an in-depth survey of American businesses that details how they will be harmed by loss of duty-free imports under the Generalized System of Preferences (GSP) program.
-On March 4, The Trump administration announced its intent to terminate eligibility for India and Turkey under the GSP program and a formal proclamation terminating eligibility could come by the end of the week.
-As the report on the survey shows if termination is implemented it would increase tariffs that American businesses pay on imports from India and Turkey by hundreds of millions of dollars annually.”
+On March 4, 2019, The Trump administration announced its intent to terminate eligibility for India and Turkey under the GSP program.
+As the report on the survey shows, if termination was implemented it would increase tariffs that American businesses pay on imports from India and Turkey by hundreds of millions of dollars annually.”
 Press Release.

 Coalition for GSP